nybrandnewschool/tk-aftereffects-queue/README.md

     <img src="https://raw.github.com/nybrandnewschool/tk-aftereffects-queue/master/res/aequeue_demo_reporting.gif"/>
 </p>

-## TODO
-- Make UI dpi-aware.
-- Add Publish step to publish the base render (and aep?)

 # Installing
 To install AEQueue make the changes in the `example_config` directory to your own toolkit config.
 This includes the following: